 Citycon follows the EU Market Abuse Regulation (MAR) and Guidelines for Insiders issued by the Helsinki Stock Exchange.
 The Insider Guidelines approved by the company's Board of Directors complement applicable insider regulations and specify the insider administration procedures in the company.
-The General Counsel is the person in charge of insider matters at Citycon.
+The Senior Legal Counsel is the person in charge of insider matters at Citycon.

 Following the MAR regulation, entered into force on 3 July 2016, Citycon has no longer public insiders or permanent company-specific insider register, but only deal-specific or event-based insider lists.

 The company has determined the Board members, the CEO and other members of the Corporate Management Committee as its managers in the meaning of the MAR regulation.
 Citycon maintains a list of its managers and their closely associated persons who have an obligation to notify their transactions relating to Citycon’s financial instruments to the company and the Finnish Financial Supervisory Authority.
 Citycon publishes such transactions through stock exchange releases.
 Each manager’s aggregate holdings in Citycon shares and share-based rights are also disclosed in Citycon’s annual Corporate Governance Statement.

 The closed period of 30 calendar days before the publication of the financial statements or interim reports applies to company’s managers and employees participating in preparation of financial statements and interim reports.
 At that time they may not trade in financial instruments issued by Citycon, or other securities or financial instruments targeting or entitling to Citycon shares.
 Furthermore, the company’s managers are required to consult with Citycon insider administration prior to any contemplated transactions with Citycon financial instruments at all times.

 The closed periods can be found in the investor calendar of the company.